 Why ancient wisdom is so relevant for finding health and harmony in today’s world?
 Join Heiner and Laurie for a lively discussion with Dr. Sabine Wilms, world-renown expert on the life and works of ancient sage-scholar Sun Simiao (581-682 A.D.).
 Known as the “King of Medicine” (Yaowang), Sun Simiao is revered not only for his medical acumen (especially in the realm of herbal prescription), but also for his deep knowledge of how to “nourish life”, emphasizing the health of women and children.

-Exploring the most mysterious of the organ networks.
+This episode explores the most mysterious of the organ networks.
 Join us for a discussion of the elusive Triple Warmer Organ Network—perhaps the least understood of the Chinese organ systems.
 While not easily associated with any specific physical organ, the Triple Warmer functions are related to warmth, water metabolism, and networking throughout the body.
 Aspects of nervous and endocrine system functioning are likely involved.

 The heart protector function.
 Join us for a discussion of the functions of the Pericardium Organ Network—the system responsible for protecting our heart and allowing for true intimacy.